 The homebuying process can be long and complicated, and the last thing you need is a bad real estate agent guiding you through it.
-A bad agent can cause you to lose out on your dream home, botch negotiations so that you end up paying too much or even talk you into buying a home you can't afford and don't really want.
-A home purchase is too big a deal to have any of this happen, and it doesn't have to if you recognize the signs of a bad agent so you can avoid signing the contract and keep looking for a good one.
+A bad agent can cause you to lose out on your dream home, botch negotiations, or even talk you into buying a home you can't afford and don't want.
+A home purchase is too big a deal to have any of this happen — and it doesn't have to if you recognize the signs of a bad agent.

 Video of the Day